Updated May 2025

 Create library

-# Make sure to run this inside the workspace
+# Run this inside the workspace

 ng generate library @mycomp/ui-sdk